The final design was arrived as follows:

 2. As per the basic design principle, a square with a single dash to the right should have represented a consonant-akaram CA. Unfortunately this symbol got changed to mean consonant-aakaaram CAA.
 See the Pugalur inscription practice in the following figure.

-Tamil speakers were aware about such regular letter occurrences as to which letter comes at the word-initial, which at the word-end, which becomes a C and which CA etc. In total, as long as thamizhi was employed to write Tamil, the difficulty in the script vis-à-vis க், க and கா (likewise all consonant C, akara consonant-vowel CA and aakaara consonant-vowel CAA) was not realized as a major problem.
+Tamil speakers were aware about such regular letter occurrences as to which letter comes at the word-initial, which at the word-end, which becomes a C and which CA etc. In total, as long as thamizhi was employed to write Tamil only, the difficulty in the script vis-à-vis க், க and கா (likewise all consonant C, akara consonant-vowel CA and aakaara consonant-vowel CAA) was not realized as a major problem.
 The language effectively camouflaged the inherent defect in the script.
-But that changes when Thamizhi was adopted to write Prakrit.
+But that changes when Thamizhi was regularly adopted to write Prakrit.

-4. First was the Bhattiprolu solution.
-Here, the consonant base was taken to be C. Consonant base with a dash to the right was taken as CA. A horizontal dash followed by a vertical dash was added to the base to denote CAA, as given below in the 4th row of the following figure.
+3. There appears to have been atleast 5/6 stages of Thamizhi script evolution.
+Unlike Tamil, Prakrit words can start and end with any letter.
+There were also not much of consonantal coalescences.
+There was no need to get a consonant-vowel after its related consonant.
+After ம், a consonant-vowel like க can come.
+Likewise, allowed letter combinations are different for Prakrit and Tamil.
+There was a special need to distinguish the C, CA and CAA when it was used regularly for Prakrit.
+To solve this problem, 3 solutions arose.4.
+First was the Bhattiprolu solution.
+Here, the consonant base was taken to be C. Consonant base with a dash to the right was taken as CA. A horizontal dash followed by a vertical dash was added to the base to denote CAA, as given below in the 4th row of the above figure.
 [Somehow the option of a square with 2 dashes was not chosen to denote CAA.
 We don’t know why.]
 If only, the Bhattipprolu model had been adopted, we would not have obtained the dot concept in Tamil for the consonant.

 6. The second solution was also a good one.
-Instead of understanding this 2000 year old solution properly through inscriptional evidences and script grammar, CDAC specialists who created ISCII in 1980s and experts in Unicode consortium have wrongly constructed a new theory called abugida to be the basis for Brahmi-like scripts.
+Instead of understanding this 2000 year old solution properly through inscriptional evidences and script grammar, CDAC specialists who created the ISCII encoding in the 1980s and experts in Unicode consortium wrongly constructed a new theory called abugida to be the basis for Brahmi-like scripts.
 This theory is similar to an earth-centric theory in Astronomy (even though that facilitated a few useful astronomical calculations).
-Even for Northern languages, consonants are one of the bases for construction , just like heliocentric theory) and not alphaconsonants.
+Even for Northern languages, consonants are one of the bases for construction , just like heliocentric theory) and not alpha-consonants.
 Without understanding the second solution properly, abugida exponents are always explaining things in a round about way.

 7. The third solution was resorted to for the Tamil script.
 As part of this solution, If a dot is placed over a consonant base, then its maaththirai was reduced by ½ and made into a pure consonant.
 The consonant bases without a dot became CA. A consonant base with a dash marker to the right was designated as CAA.
 This third solution was the one advocated by Tholkaapiyar. {See the last row of the above figure.)

 Now coming to other consonant-vowel constructions, a square with 1 dash to the top represented the consonant-ikaram CI.
 A square with 2 dashes to the top represented the consonant-iikaaram CII.
-Subsequently the dashes starting from the top in both designs turned around to become kokki (கொக்கி) and chuzhikkokki (சுழிக்கொக்கி), when thamizhi developed into vattezhuththu (வட்டெழுத்து) and then viichchezuththu (வீச்செழுத்து).
+Subsequently the dashes starting from the top in both designs turned around to become a kokki (கொக்கி) and a chuzhikkokki (சுழிக்கொக்கி), when thamizhi developed into vattezhuththu (வட்டெழுத்து) and then viichchezuththu (வீச்செழுத்து).
 The point of rise of these markers was always maintained from the top during all these 2700 years.

 Now coming to the next two letters, a square with 1 dash to the bottom represented the consonant-ukaram CU and a square with 2 dashes to the bottom represented the consonant-uukaaram CUU.
 The marker which started from the bottom and turned around to produce ChuRRu (சுற்று; see for eg. கு), Vizhuthu (விழுது; see for eg. ஙு ), irukkai (இருக்கை; see for eg. நு), kuuttu (கூட்டு; see கூ), chuzhiccuRRu (சுழிச்சுற்று; see for eg. பூ), irukkaikkaal (இருக்கைக்கால்; see for eg. நூ), koNdai (கொண்டை; see for eg. மூ) in producing vattezhuththu and viichchezuththu, the point of drop of these markers were always from the bottom during all these 2700 years.
-[The designs offered by the modern script-reform people do not adher to this basic age old design concept for consonant ukaram and consonant uukaaram].
+[The designs offered by the modern script-reform people do not adhere to this basic age old design concept for consonant ukaram and consonant uukaaram].
 7 different vowel-signs to denote consonant ukaram and consonant uukaaram still follow the old design principle.

 Next we go to eekaaram.
 A square with 1 dash to the left represented the consonant-eekaaram CEE.
 The marker which started from the left turned around and produced oRRaikkombu at the Vattezhuththu and viichchezhuththu stage.
 Such a change is very natural and shows the fact that the left facing dash has become the kombu (கொம்பு).
 Again the old design principle is followed.
 (This may look odd with modern Unicode design principle of having the vowel markers to the right of the consonant base.
 But rendering solutions have been developed to take care of this vowel-sign.)